zdimension/cozy-banks-analysis/README.md

 ## Usage

+Create a .env file following the .env.example file.

 `pip install -r requirements.txt` and run one of the scripts below.

 **Note:** for all the features to work properly (e.g. automatic token generation), you need to have